davebenson/doom4-walkthrough/README.md

 But, don't go there yet!
 Instead, retrace your earlier steps to the Security Station which you can now access!
 Take the supplies and ??? unlock the doors

 Continue re-tracing your steps.
 In the hallway, on the floor to the right, is a Hatch.
-Open it and drop down to find some The Possesseds and 2 Imps, along with an Elite Guard and a Plasma Rifle.
+Open it and drop down for Secret #2.
+Find some The Possesseds and 2 Imps, along with an Elite Guard and a Plasma Rifle (Secret #3).
 To get out of this area, you'll find a Grate that you can kick open.

 This will drop you into the location of the Developed Outdoor area fight, which is now vacant, but some Health may have re-appeared.

 Continue retracing your steps by pressing the Call Elevator button on the lower level, and find the Field Drone.
 I recommend using it to get the Heat Blast modification for the Plasma Gun.

+Now, instead of going forward, turn right into a door that was unlocked when you accessed the Security Station a minute ago.
+This is Secret #5.
+Follow the blood to a duct, crouch, and go through to get to a steamy room you could see into earlier.
+Secret #7 Elite Guard #2, and some armor and health.

-Continue retracing until you are in the Industrial Train Depot.
+Exit the door by interacting with it, to the Industrial Train Depot.

 Go through the Yellow Keycard door, and Open the Airlock from the control room in this area.
 You'll find an Assault Rifle here.